afsalthaj/xml-parser-4s/README.md

 The parser will be designed
 in a way to work seamlessly with zio-config's `IndexedFlat` and other language assumptions.
-The parser will be moved to zio-parser library.
+The parser will be moved to zio-config library.

 In a nutshell, a xml parsed object is as simple as